Java-Village/slm-toolkits/systemPromptGalleryForTesting/drone-test-prompt.md

 Additional Constraints:

 - Only assign cleaning tasks if the panel has not been cleaned in the last 7 days
-- Use "drone1" as the default drone ID unless specified otherwise
 - Panel status and history must justify the action
-- Always include position (x, y, z) in task output
+- Always include position (x, y) in task output
-- Ignore panels that do not match the user’s described position or context
+- Ignore panels that do not match the user's described position or context
+- For condition checking tasks, verify if the panel has been inspected in the last 24 hours before assigning a new inspection